visgl/math.gl/docs/modules/proj4/README.md

 ## Geospatial Coordinate Systems

 There are an infinite number of possible coordinate systems; therefore strict syntax is required to describe the parameters of any given CRS.
-Two main systems are supported in this module: Proj4 strings and WKT strings.
+This module supports PROJ strings, WKT1 and WKT2 strings, and PROJJSON objects.
 Within WKT there exists both OGC WKT and ESRI WKT syntax; both are generally supported though some more-obscure projection keywords may not be used.
-Note that Proj4 strings [can be slightly more accurate](https://github.com/proj4js/proj4js/issues/222) in some circumstances than WKT strings.
+Note that PROJ strings [can be slightly more accurate](https://github.com/proj4js/proj4js/issues/222) in some circumstances than WKT strings.

 There are thousands of named "EPSG" projections.
 This module only includes aliases for those in the section below by default.
 To use a different EPSG projection, you can use https://epsg.io.
-For example, https://epsg.io/4326 defines standard longitude-latitude coordinates and lists multiple projection strings.
-Choose one of the `OGC WKT`, `ESRI WKT`, or `PROJ.4` strings listed.
+For example, https://epsg.io/4326 defines standard longitude-latitude coordinates and lists multiple projection definitions.
+Choose an `OGC WKT`, `ESRI WKT`, `PROJ.4`, or `PROJJSON` definition.

 The epsg.io website also has a public API, e.g., for WGS 84: `https://epsg.io/?q=4326&format=json`